-January 2019 – CFAO at the Faculty of Montpellier
+January 2019 – CFAO at the University of Montpellier

-A Special AO News Feature – January 2019
+An AO News Special Report – January 2019

 Did you say CAD/CAM?